 - Contact the college or university that they would like to attend to determine what courses will be offered.

-- Obtain the appropriate form from the Academic Affairs' "Transferring Credits" page.
-Follow the instructioins to complete the form.
+- Obtain the appropriate form from the College of Engineering Academic Affairs' "Transferring Credits" page.
+Follow the instructions to complete the form.

 - After the course has been completed, have a copy of your official transcript sent to the Virginia Tech Registrar's Office at: